 - Gradually increase walk duration â add 1â2 minutes every few days rather than jumping ahead

-- Add balance work: cavaletti poles (low poles to step over), balance discs, or gentle inclines build proprioception (body awareness) and core strength
+- Add balance work: cavaletti poles (low poles to step over), balance discs, or gentle inclines build proprioception and core strength.
+These don’t require fancy equipment â a rolled towel on the floor works as a makeshift cavaletti pole

 - Continue crate rest when unsupervised â I know it feels harsh, but one bad fall can set everything back